LISTEN TO THIS ARTICLE:

 History and environment

-In a given year, 2.4% of American adults will be diagnosed with Panic Disorder, and two-thirds of them are women.
-People with family histories of psychiatric disorders like anxiety, depression, suicidality, and Alcohol Use Disorder are at higher risk of developing Panic Disorder.
+In a given year, 1 in 40 of American adults will be diagnosed with Panic Disorder, and two-thirds of them are women.
+People with family histories of anxiety, depression, suicidality, and Alcohol Use Disorder are at higher risk of developing Panic Disorder.
 Traumatic events during childhood, such as separation from either parent, parents’ marital issues, violence in the household, and sexual abuse also draw people closer to Panic Disorder.

 Stressful circumstances early in life can prime the brain for Panic Disorder by increasing “anxiety sensitivity”.
 This is the tendency for anxiety sufferers to believe panic attacks can permanently physically or mentally harm them.
 Furthermore, panic attacks themselves increase anxiety sensitivity, creating a mounting spiral of worry.
-During the first few panic attacks that someone endures, the physical sensations, such as increased heart rate and breathing, become so associated with anxiety and fear that the later occurrence of those bodily symptoms alone (like with exercise) can trigger an attack.
+The physical sensations, such as increased heart rate and breathing, become strongly linked with anxiety and fear.
+In fact, the feeling those sensations later by themselves (like with exercise) can trigger an attack.

 According to twin studies, the risk of Panic Disorder is about 50% attributable to genetics.
 Most of this is due to genes associated with anxiety disorders in general.
 However, some subtypes, such as panic with agoraphobia, co-occurring panic and bipolar disorder, and the association of panic with smoking have unique genetic underpinnings.